 A day trip and hike through the spectacular scenery of the Nam Ha National Protected Area, including a visit to a hill-tribe village to discover the traditional way of life of the area’s ethnic Akha people.
 Guides will show you some of the various forest plants used by the hill-tribe peoples as medicine or food, as well as cooking you a traditional Akha jungle lunch.
 (Maximum hiking 5-6 hours, but hikes can be tailored to suit all abilities.)

 Overnight: Luang Nam Tha Transport: Walk, Meals: B, L,

 Day 6 - Nong Khiaw - scenic mountain drive

 Continue across the mountains of Oudom Xai Province to the picturesque village of Nong Khiaw on the banks of the Ou River.
-We’ll stop to visit a Hmong village and hill-tribe market and staying overnight in traditional Lao-style wooden chalets set spectacularly on the banks overlooking the river.
+We’ll stop to visit a Hmong village and hill-tribe market and stay overnight in traditional Lao-style wooden chalets set spectacularly on the banks overlooking the river.

 Overnight: Nong Khiaw Transport: Minibus, Meals: B, L, D,

 Day 7 - Nong Khiaw - boat trip up the Ou

 Boat trip up the scenic Nam Ou.
 The section north of Nong Khiaw is the most spectacular stretch of the river, winding through dramatic limestone escarpments.
 We’ll stop at a Khmu/Hmong village only accessible by boat and return to Nong Khiaw in the afternoon with some time to relax in this superb mountain setting.
 Discover the area on foot or bicycle, or just sit back on your balcony and admire the mountains and river below.

 Overnight: Nong Khiaw Transport: Boat, Walk, Meals: B, L,

 Day 8 - Luang Prabang - Pak Ou Caves and on to Luang Prabang

-Morning drive south through the Ou River Valley, to the famous cave temples near Pak Ou.
-Lunch in a riverside café, followed by a visit to a local village, with an afternoon boat journey down the Mekong to the ancient Lao capital of Luang Prabang.
+Morning drive south through the Ou River Valley, to the famous cave temples of Pak Ou.
+Lunch in a riverside café, followed by a visit to a local village, with an afternoon boat journey down the Mekong River to the ancient Lao mountain capital of Luang Prabang.

 Overnight: Luang Prabang Transport: Minibus, Boat, Meals: B, L, D,